How does the GENERATE Study help people?

 How do I access cancer screening?

-It is possible that some participants will be recommended to get cancer screening based on their genetic test results.
+It is possible that some participants will be recommended to get cancer screening based on their genetic test result.
 Screening costs are not covered by the study and coverage for these services (i.e. mammogram, endoscopy or pancreas screening) would depend on insurance.
 The study team is happy to provide resources on how to access screening.
 By participating in the GENERATE Study, you may be invited to participate in future studies involving screening.